Demographics of Massachusetts: Ancestry

 Massachusetts has the most Irish descendants of any state in the country and the fourth-most Italian descendent state in the country (after Connecticut, Rhode Island, and New Jersey) in percentage of total population.
 Irish Americans are mostly concentrated in the eastern and southeastern parts of the state; the South Shore region has an Irish-descendent population above 40% (giving it the nickname of the "Irish Riviera").

+In the 2020 Census, 494,029 Massachusetts residents were identified as African American (of the total 7,029,917).
+African Americans make up more than 10% of the population in just one county: Suffolk (18.2%).
+African Americans in the seven counties of Suffolk (145,566), Middlesex (84,670), Norfolk (51,371), Worcester (48,022), Plymouth (45,132), Hampden (41,556), and Essex (33,524) make up more than 91% of all African Americans in the state.

 Massachusetts has the most Moroccans, Brazilians, and Ugandans of any state in the country in percentage of total population.
 Massachusetts also has large communities of people of Finnish, Swedish, Norwegian, Danish and Icelandic descent; Armenian, Turkish, Lebanese, Syrian, Israeli, Palestinian, Jordanian, and Egyptian descent; and Italian and Spanish descent.
 Other influential ethnicities are Greek Americans, Lithuanian Americans, Polish Americans, German Americans and French Americans.
 Massachusetts "Yankees," of colonial English ancestry, still have a strong presence.
 French Canadian Americans form a significant part of the population in central and western Massachusetts, while Polish Americans are prevalent in the Springfield area and English Americans are common in the rural areas of western Massachusetts.